NexQuake / Documentation

 Server Scaling

-Nexus can run multiple backend instances for the same server line and distribute players across them automatically.
+Nexus can run multiple instances for the same server line and distribute players across them automatically.
 This is useful when a single server reaches its player cap during peak hours.

 Enabling Scaling